The Franchise Law Review: GCC Overview

-The UAE Civil Code3 specifically provides at Article 246 an obligation on contracting parties to perform their obligations in accordance with the agreement 'in a manner consistent with the requirements of good faith'.
+The UAE Civil Code6 specifically provides at Article 246 an obligation on contracting parties to perform their obligations in accordance with the agreement 'in a manner consistent with the requirements of good faith'.
 Furthermore, Article 243(2) provides 'with regard to the rights (obligations) arising out of the contract, each of the contracting parties must perform that which he is obliged to do under the contract'.
 Article 129 of the Bahrain Civil Code also provides that a 'contract must be performed in accordance with its contents and in compliance with the requirements of good faith and honesty'.
 There are similar provisions in the Qatar, Kuwait and Oman Civil Codes.
 In Saudi Arabia, Article 10 of the Saudi Franchise Law specifically requires both franchisor and franchisee to meet the obligations set out in the franchise agreement in good faith.

 ii Agency distributor model

 Each of the GCC states has a commercial agency law that can apply to franchise relationships.
 Where the relevant agency law does not apply, agency considerations under general law (e.g., the civil and commercial codes in the relevant countries) can be relevant as franchising often falls within the ambit of the agency provisions in such laws.
 In each state, the agency provisions under the agency law and general laws encompass broadly similar principles.
 As a full discussion of the agency provisions are outside the scope of this chapter, obtaining specific legal advice as to the structure of the proposed arrangements, current arrangements and careful drafting of the franchise agreements can be important given the consequences when the agency laws apply.
-Dealing with a foreign national (or company owned in the amount of a specific percentage (100 per cent or 51 per cent) by nationals of the relevant country), registration (through providing a legalised and notarised version) and exclusivity (but not in all GCC countries) are the predominant requirements for finding a commercial agency under the specific agency laws in each country.
+Dealing with a foreign national (or company of which a specific percentage (100 per cent or 51 per cent) is owned by nationals of the relevant country), registration (through providing a legalised and notarised version) and exclusivity (but not in all GCC countries) are the predominant requirements under the specific agency laws in each country for finding that a commercial agency exists.
 Under both the agency laws and general commercial laws of each jurisdiction, termination of an agent can be difficult and compensation (often in substantial amounts) can be payable upon termination.
 Registration is therefore often avoided by the specific drafting of clauses within the franchise agreements and through taking procedural steps to mitigate the risk of registration by the agent.
 Also selecting arbitration and a foreign governing law can help; although most commercial agency laws (where they apply) provide that the sole jurisdiction of the local courts apply, local law applies to the dispute and any arbitration provision is void.

-In July 2014, Oman amended its Law of Commercial Agencies4 to remove the requirement for a material contractual breach to take place before an agreement could be terminated or not renewed (despite what may be provided in the agreement between the parties).
+In July 2014, Oman amended its Law of Commercial Agencies7 to remove the requirement for a material contractual breach to take place before an agreement could be terminated or not renewed (despite what may be provided in the agreement between the parties).
 The UAE in 2006 made similar amendments, but, after lobbying by various agents, distributors and franchisees, changed the law back in 2010 to require 'material justified reasons' before an agency agreement could be amended.
 It will, therefore, be interesting to see how these changes will play out in practice and whether, as a consequence of this amendment, franchisors with Omani-registered agents will now look to terminate (or not renew) underperforming franchisees.
 In 2016, Kuwait and Qatar updated their respective Agency Laws.
-Of particular note, Kuwait replaced its Agency Law to clarify that franchisees and licensees are specifically covered by the Law, and has removed the requirement of exclusivity for agency agreements.
+Notably, Kuwait replaced its Agency Law to clarify that franchisees and licensees are specifically covered by the Law, and has removed the requirement of exclusivity for agency agreements.
 Also, the UAE recently amended its commercial agency law in May 2020 to include an express reference to 'franchise' in its definition of a commercial agency.
 The Saudi Franchise Law specifically excludes commercial agency agreements.

 iii Employment law